top of page

 2. Provide a quick source of sugar: Rubbing a small amount of honey, strawberry jam, or a sugar-water solution onto their gums can help raise their blood sugar.
 Avoid force-feeding if they’re unconscious or struggling to swallow.

 4. Monitor them closely: Keep a watchful eye on your pet as you prepare to visit the vet.
+Keep the owner in the loop as well.

 If your pet is unconscious, do not attempt to give sugar orally.
 Instead, seek emergency veterinary care straight away.